 Theatrical Adjudication, Criticism &Training

-For nearly 20 years, Martin has been involved in Theatrical Adjudication, Reviewing and Assessing theatre performances.
+For over 20 years, Martin has been involved in Theatrical Adjudication, Reviewing and Assessing theatre performances.
 This involves reviewing stage productions as part of an organised Theatre Festival or as one-off reviews/critiques independently, for publications (magazines and newspapers) or on commission.

 For several years he adjudicated the Full Length Festival for the Greater Manchester Drama Federation, their One Act Play Festival and most recently, the Partington Theatre One Act Festival.
 In addition, he has adjudicated the Manchester Musical Awards twice.

 Although not a member of the much respected organisation, GODA (Guild of Drama Adjudicators), Martin has brought a wealth of experience in performing, directing and writing to this area of his work.
 Added to this, his professional experience and qualifications in assessment, evaluation, coaching and training have allowed him to develop a process for adjudicating which is well established, respected and fit for purpose.

 In addition, his experience in adjudicating is supported by his numerous published reviews and articles (including literary reviews) in newspapers, magazines and online.
 This has also led to him delivering talks and workshops on the subject.